 Ofsted is notified about any accident requiring a call to 999 for an ambulance.
 This must be achieved within 14 days if not earlier.

-The pre-school have two designated child protection officers for safe guarding children, Brigitte Watkins and Tracey Pooleman.
+The pre-school have two Designated Safe Guarding Leads, for safe guarding children, Brigitte Watkins and Tracey Pooleman.

 Their responsibilities are to: